See below for a list of what's new in each Xtraction release.

 There are no new features for this release.
 See Xtraction 2022.4 Release Notes.

 Ability to integrate with Ivanti Identity Broker.
 You have the option of integrating Xtraction with the Identity Broker web application that is part of the Ivanti Identity Director installer.
 Integrating with Identity Broker enables you to tie your Xtraction user accounts to the corresponding user accounts of external systems such as Azure AD and Okta.
 Identity Broker acts as a "broker" to process authentication requests between Xtraction and those external systems.
-For details, see Ivanti Identity Broker integration.
+For details, see Integrating with Ivanti Identity Broker.

 Ability to copy components between dashboards and documents.
 You can copy individual components from one dashboard or document to another, making it easy to design new dashboards or documents that are composites of components from older designs.
 Only dashboards and documents in design mode can have a component copied to them, but components in view mode can be copied.
 For details, see Dashboard Designer or Document Designer in the User Guide.